 Click Add under Add Source section, browse for the PST file, and click Open.

-Once you’re done with step 2 & 3, Source Files and Destination Mailbox sections will look below,
+Once you’re done with steps 2 & 3, Source Files and Destination Mailbox sections will look below,

-At the bottom, under Destination account section, click the dropdown and select the mailbox account.
+At the bottom, under the Destination account section, click the drop-down and select the mailbox account.

 Note: In the case of the Global Administrator account, the dropdown will list all the mailboxes.
 You can select an account from the list.

-Note: You can export mapped list to CSV file or import from one at this stage.
+Note: You can export the mapped list to a CSV file or import one at this stage.

 Select where you want the PST file data to be moved (migrated) from the given options.

-Migration of emails from Outlook PST to Microsoft 365 mailbox could be tricky and lengthy, although migrating the PST file data in the same order of hierarchy is essential to avoid the break in work-flow.
-Right tools at the right moment can become a big savior for both individuals & businesses.
-Kernel for Import PST to Office 365 Mailbox is a sheer example.
+Migration of emails from Outlook PST to Microsoft 365 mailbox could be tricky and lengthy.
+It can be carried out through the Network upload and Drive Shipping methods.
+Although migrating the PST file data in the same order of hierarchy is essential to avoid the break in the workflow.
+This is difficult to achieve using manual methods since there are some chances of data loss or missing data.
+However, the right tool at the right moment can become a big savior for both individuals and businesses.